ThuAung2020/ExchangeRates/README.md

 # ExchangeRates
 Currency Exchange Rates app for Myanmar, using Central Bank of Myanmar API

 > Please note that I'm sharing my projects for free to be able to learn for beginners and intermediate level developers.
 So if you like my projects, you can buy me a coffee.
-Scroll down to bottom for more info.
+View all of README.md for more info.

 ### Central Bank of Myanmar API
 1. http://forex.cbm.gov.mm/api/latest